-We begin with a review of related pose-based detection and recognition methods (Sect.
+We begin with a review of related single-frame detection and recognition methods (Sect.
 2).
 Next we present the reliable-inference framework (Sect.
-3), including methods for probabilistic modeling of the classes and for recognition.
-We then describe how the action database was collected and what features were chosen to represent the poses (Sect.
+3), including automatic methods for probabilistic modeling of the classes and for recognition.
+We then describe how the action database was collected and what representational features were chosen (Sect.
 4).
 The experimental evaluations are presented (Sect.
 5), followed by a summary and conclusion (Sect.
 6).

-2. RELATED WORK
+2. Related Work

-In [2], wavelets were used to learn a characteristic pedestrian template for detecting people in cluttered scenes.
+In [11], wavelets were used to learn a characteristic pedestrian template for detecting people in cluttered scenes.
 The training set consisted of front- and rear-view color images of people in natural scenes (images were clipped and scaled to a fixed size).
 The system was trained with additional negative examples using bootstrapping, and support vector machines were employed for classification using the wavelet coefficients as features.

-A hierarchical coarse-to-fine template approach with radial basis function (RBF) classification was used in [3] to also detect pedestrians.
-The template hierarchy was constructed automatically from examples using refinement clustering of images into prototypes (using the Chamfer distance).
+A hierarchical coarse-to-fine template approach was used in [7] to also detect pedestrians.
+The template hierarchy was constructed automatically from examples using refinement clustering of images into prototypes.
 During matching, a distance threshold between prototype candidates and the new image were used to prune the search through the hierarchy.
-Candidate matches were then verified using the RBF classifier.
+Candidate matches were then verified using an RBF classifier.

-For discriminating humans and vehicles, two simple properties (dispersedness, area) were used by [4] to classify regions selected from image differencing.
+For discriminating humans and vehicles, two simple properties (dispersedness, area) were used by [10] to classify regions selected from image differencing.
 To aid in temporal consistency of the labeling, a classification histogram was computed to accumulate over time the class labels assigned to a particular region.
 If the target region persisted for a given duration, the peak in the classification histogram was used to label the object.

-A point distribution model was used in [5] to model the changing silhouette contour shape of a walking person (at different views) with cubic B-splines.
+A point distribution model was used in [2] to model the changing silhouette contour shape of a walking person (at different views) with cubic B-splines.
 Principal components analysis (PCA) was used to capture the significant modes of variation in the feature vectors for the various contour shapes.
 The direction of walking for each pose was appended to the feature vector to enable the estimation of the walking direction for new silhouette poses after reconstruction from the PCA space.

-In [6], 2-D pose estimation from image silhouettes was cast in a general unsupervised learning framework using EM-based clustering to build a mapping between low-level moment features and 2-D joint positions.
+In [12], 2-D pose estimation from image silhouettes was cast in a general unsupervised learning framework using EM-based clustering to build a mapping between low-level moment features and 2-D joint positions.
 The model was trained using synthetic silhouettes rendered from multiple viewpoints and was demonstrated with pose recovery on both artificial and real images.

-Our approach similarly employs an EM-based clustering of silhouette poses using moment features as in [6], but unlike the above approaches, we formulate the classification task as a probabilistic decision employing reliableinference to classify only the most discriminating poses.
-Our method is designed to ignore unreliable poses during immediate decision-making, rather than requiring temporal consistency before classification (as in [4]).
-We also examine multiple viewpoints for each action (unlike [2]) and do not require any strong thresholds in the framework.
+Our application of the reliable-inference framework similarly employs an EM-based clustering of silhouette poses using moment features as in [12], but unlike the above approaches, we formulate the classification task as a probabilistic decision employing reliable-inference to classify only the most discriminating poses.
+Our method is designed to ignore unreliable information during immediate decisionmaking, rather than necessarily requiring temporal consistency before classification.
+We also examine multiple viewpoints for each action and do not require any strong manual thresholds in the framework.

-3. RELIABLE-INFERENCE
+3. Reliable-Inference Framework